Quantum Monte Carlo study of superconductivity in rhombohedral trilayer graphene under an electric field

-as a function of distance in Figs. \ref{Magnetic}(c) and (d).
-At $\varepsilon = 0.1$, $S_{AA}^Z(r)$ displays positive values, and $S_{AB}^Z(r)$ displays negative values, which reveals the existence of long-range AFM ordering.
-At $\varepsilon = 1.0$, $S_{AA}^Z(r)$ becomes negative, and $S_{AB}^Z(r)$ becomes positive for $r/a > 2.5$, indicating that the AFM ordering is destroyed as the electric field is increased.
+as a function of distance $r/a$, where a is the lattice constant.
+At $\varepsilon = 0.1$, $S_{AA}^Z(r)$ displays positive values and $S_{AB}^Z(r)$ displays negative values, which reveals the existence of long-range AFM ordering.
+At $\varepsilon = 1.0$, with the increasing distance $r/a$, $S_{AA}^Z(r)$ decreases from positive to negative and $S_{AB}^Z(r)$ grows from negative to positive, indicating that the AFM ordering is suppressed as the electric field increases and becomes destroyed when $r/a > 2.5$.

 To investigate the superconducting property, we studied the pairing correlations for various pairing symmetries, which are defined as